Park effects: Altitude

+In basketball, just as in baseball, altitudes impact shot basketballs.
 Shooters tend to expand their shooting range as the basketballs experience less air resistance when shot.
-This is why it is generally expected that teams who play their home games at higher altitudes have a stronger home court advantage, however, this has also been seen to produce a weaker away game production for these same high altitude teams.
-In Football, these same effects on moving objects is in play, allowing the football to travel further with the same energy put into it.
-Thus kickers tend to kick from further distances with ease as well as quarterbacks throwing further with the same ease.
+This is why it is generally expected that teams who play their home games at higher altitudes have a stronger home court advantage; however, this has also been seen to produce a weaker away game production for these same high-altitude teams.

+In football, these same effects on moving objects is in play, allowing the football to travel further with the same energy put into it.
+Thus kickers tend to kick from further distances with ease, and quarterbacks throw further with the same ease.
 However, players have disagreed on how strong an influence the altitude of the venue plays in the outcome of the game and performance of the players.

 Soccer, being a worldwide sport, has more variance among its stadiums as well as the geography of these stadiums.
 This results in stadiums over double the maximum American stadium altitude, and consequently, stronger effects.
-This has driven much controversy over the validity of certain stadiums, such as the Estadio Hernando Siles in Bolivia, which sits close to 12,000 feet above sea level.

-Due to the stadium's extremely high altitude, the Estadio Hernando Siles was, at one point, facing a ban by FIFA attributed to an unfair advantage but the ban was revoked after about a year.
+This has driven much controversy over the validity of certain stadiums, such as the Estadio Hernando Siles in Bolivia, which sits close to 12000 ft above sea level.
+Due to the stadium's extremely high altitude, the Estadio Hernando Siles was, at one point, facing a ban by FIFA attributed to an unfair advantage, but the ban was revoked after about a year.
 Latin American countries and leaders argued that this was not intentional but rather a lay of the land and discriminated against many South American countries.

-Dome Effects (Basketball)
+Dome effects (basketball)

 One of the more noticeable park effects in basketball occurs in NCAA basketball.
 There is noticeably lower shooting numbers in domed stadiums, usually football stadiums temporarily converted to a basketball arena, compared to typical basketball arenas.
-Although the reasoning as to why this is a reoccurring phenomena is undeclared, it has become so well accepted that even sport betting bookmakers have been known to lower point based bets in dome stadiums.
+This has become so well accepted that even sport betting bookmakers have been known to lower point-based bets in domed stadiums.
 The most notable stadium which has wreaked havoc on shooting numbers is NRG Stadium, usual home of the Houston Texans, but at times the home of some college basketball games.
 However, there are studies which debunk this effect, labeling it as a myth.
-Using various measures of offense (points, free throws, multiple shooting percentages), it has been argued that domed stadiums do not average lower offensive numbers to any significance, and in some instances is better.
+Using various measures of offense (points, free throws, multiple shooting percentages), it has been argued that domed stadiums do not average lower offensive numbers to any significance, and in some instances are better.

-Rink Size (Hockey)
+Rink size (hockey)

-While the NHL has a constant rink size throughout the league, Olympic hockey uses a larger rink, as well as various rink sizes in NCAA Hockey.
+While the NHL has a constant rink size throughout the league, Olympic hockey uses a larger rink, and there are various rink sizes in NCAA hockey.
 Although not measured quite to the extent of baseball, varying rink sizes do strongly impact the outcome of the game and how specific players perform.
 Those who have played on various sized rinks tend to agree that the smaller the rink, the quicker the pace of the game.
-And vice versa for larger rinks, in which there is more space to play, players have more time to react and skate.
+Conversely, for larger rinks, in which there is more space to play, players have more time to react and skate.